1How would I help?

-In the same way as red cell blood groups exist, so white cells can be categorised into groups known as “tissue-types”.
+In the same way as red cell blood groups exist, so white cells may be categorised into groups known as “tissue-types”.
 Very many possible tissue types exist, so that finding the correct match depends upon having a very large register of volunteers.
-Although there are over 10 million donors registered worldwide some searches are still not successful.

 9What does the donor initially do?

-Volunteers, if deemed to be suitable, need to have a small blood sample taken which is sent to specialised laboratories for tissue-typing.
-The results are placed on an international computer registry.
+Volunteers, if deemed to be suitable, need to have a small blood sample taken, which is sent to specialised laboratories for tissue-typing.
+The results are placed on the national registry.

 10What happens next?

 Possible matching donors will be asked to provide further blood samples to help select the donor who matches best for a particular patient.

 A donor can withdraw from the registry at any time.
 However, if a match is found and the donor commits to the procedure, a point is reached when withdrawing will have serious, possibly fatal consequences for the patient.

 We would prefer to have committed donors, as you may be the only one in the world who can provide that match.
 Most donors are delighted to hear that they have been chosen to donate – after all, that’s why they joined the registry.

 The stem cells may be obtained a simple procedure called peripheral blood stem cell collection ‘harvests’ the cells that are needed for a transplant.
 This is similar to the blood donation process but just takes a bit longer (4 to 6 hours).

 13Are there any side effects for the donor?